 Of the many questions you’ll have when you first start to consider going self-employed, one unlikely to top your list is, “do I need to complete a Self Assessment?”
 It’s probably one of the most important ones, though.

 Amongst all of the legal documentation that your business needs to operate successfully and within the law, a self assessment is one of the most important.
 This significant tax document is one that you’ll be dealing with when you’re self-employed, and if you’re not careful, it could be the one that causes you the most headaches.
-So let’s take a look at exactly what it is, whether you’ll need to file one, and why it’s important to stay on top of it.
+So let’s take a look at exactly what it is, whether you’ll need to file one, how long it takes, why it’s important to stay on top of it.

 What is a Self Assessment?

-Starting from April 2024, Making Tax Digital for Income Tax Self Assessment (MTD ITSA) will be implemented, requiring digital reporting for sole traders and landlords with income exceeding £10,000.
+Simply put, a Self Assessment (or Form SA100) is HMRC’s way of finding out how much Income Tax and National Insurance you need to pay on any income which isn’t taxed at source.
+Starting from April 2024, sole traders and landlords with income exceeding £10,000 are required to maintain digital records.
+This is a stepping stone towards the implementation of Making Tax Digital for Income Tax Self Assessment (MTD ITSA), which will begin in April 2026 for those with income up to £50,000, and extend to those with income up to £30,000 in April 2027.
 You can read more in our ‘What is a Self Assessment?' article, which details how to register with HMRC and the records you need to keep to complete your return.

 Do I have to file a Self Assessment?